Dick Moore (cricketer): Life and cricket career

 Owing to business pressures outside of cricket, Moore handed the Hampshire captaincy over to Cecil Paris for the 1938 season, with his appearances in his final two seasons prior to the Second World War becoming less.
 In total, he made 129 appearances in first-class cricket for Hampshire, scoring 5,885 runs at an average of 26.99; he scored ten centuries, alongside 19 half centuries.
 In the field, he took 115 catches for Hampshire.
-As a part-time medium pace bowler, he took 25 wickets at a bowling average of 39.12, with best figues of 3 for 46.
+As a part-time medium pace bowler, he took 25 wickets at a bowling average of 39.12, with best figures of 3 for 46.
 In addition to playing first-class cricket for Hampshire, Moore also made four appearances each for the Marylebone Cricket Club between 1936 and 1937, and for the Gentlemen in the Gentlemen v Players fixtures between 1934 and 1938.

 Moore married a North Wales baker's daughter, and during the war he commanded a prisoner-of-war camp at Pool Park in Denbighshire.
 Following the war, he remained in the Denbighshire area, where he helped to organise a cricket festival at Penrhyn Avenue during the 1950s, which attracted some of the most famous cricketers of the day.
 His health failed him in later life, with Moore too unwell to attend the farewell dinner to Northlands Road in September 2000, prior to Hampshire's relocation to the Rose Bowl.
 He died in March 2002 at Llanrhos, Denbighshire.